rootsami/terradrift/README.md

   --help                   Show context-sensitive help (also try --help-long and --help-man).
   --hostname="localhost"   hostname that apil will be exposed.
-  --port="8080"            port of the service api is listening on --protocol="http"        The protocol of exposed endpoint http/https --repository=REPOSITORY  The git repository which include all terraform stacks --git-token=GIT-TOKEN    Personal access token to access git repositories --interval=60            The interval for scan scheduler --config="config.yaml"   Path for configuration file holding the stack information --extra-backend-vars=EXTRA-BACKEND-VARS ...
+  --port="8080"            port of the service api is listening on --scheme="http"        The scheme of exposed endpoint http/https --repository=REPOSITORY  The git repository which include all terraform stacks --git-token=GIT-TOKEN    Personal access token to access git repositories --git-timeout=120        Wait timeout for git repoistory to clone or pull updates --interval=60            The interval for scan scheduler --config="config.yaml"   Path for configuration file holding the stack information --extra-backend-vars=EXTRA-BACKEND-VARS ...